 Where there is information about siblings held on the record, again consideration needs to be given to the benefit and relevance to the adopted person of knowing the information.
 Where, for example, a sibling has been placed for adoption separately, and the disclosure of information about the sibling may reveal confidential information about the sibling's new family, then extreme caution must be exercised.

-The most difficult situations arise when the information relates to past family history, concerns confidential information about a sibling or family member and would clarify for the adopted person the reason why children were removed from their family of origin, or siblings were separated.
+The most difficult situations arise when the information relates to past family history, concerns confidential information about a sibling or family member and would clarify for the adopted person the reason why they were removed from their birth family, or siblings were separated.
 These situations should always be discussed with a Manager and the discussion and decision to disclose or not to disclose information should be clearly recorded on the file together with reasons for the decision.